YichenGong/Densely-Interactive-Inference-Network/README.md

 	glove.840B.300d.txt  multinli_0.9  shared.jsonl  snli_1.0
 	$ cd ..

-I don't recommend you to use multinli_1.0 here unless you want to spend 12 hours on preprocessing all the content again.
-If you really do, you need to manually edit path from 0.9 to 1.0 at python/util/parameters.py and delete shared.jsonl file.
+I don't recommend you to use multinli_1.0 here because the id doesn't match the id in preprocessed sample id.

 ## To run the code
 	$ cd python